Vyvanse (Lisdexamfetamine): Side Effects, Detox, Withdrawal, and Treatment

 Inpatient Drug Rehab vs. Outpatient Drug Rehab for Vyvanse Addiction

 There are several differences between inpatient rehab and outpatient rehab.
-To determine which type of Vyvanse rehab program is best for you, it is wise to consider several different factors, such as:
+To determine which type of rehab program is best for you, it is wise to consider several different factors, such as:

 • Your treatment needs